JoramKeijser/JoramKeijser.github.io/_posts/2022-04-01-mutations.md

 But here’s the catch: most mutations decrease an organism’s fitness.
 Intuitively, this is because organisms are very complex machines that have been optimised by evolution over a long period of time.
 And most changes to a complex, highly optimised machine diminish rather than improve its functioning.
 This seems to imply that mutations should occur at a very low rather than a high rate.
 And indeed, mutation rates are extremely low.
 In humans and other vertebrates, for example, on average only 1 base pair in every 100.000.000 (100 million) is replicated incorrectly.
 This means that the replication machinery could copy the Kandel & Schwartz textbook almost 40 times without making a mistake![^2]

 [^2]: Here I assumed an error rate of 1 in 10^8 basepairs or characters, and 2,536,716 characters per book.
-This translates to an error rate of about 1 in 40 books.
-But the replication machinery isn't just very accurate, it is also very fast, with a speed of about 100 basepairs per second.
-This means it could copy the Kandel textbook in around 7 minutes!
+This translates to an error rate of about 1 in 40 books - impressively accurate.
+But the replication machinery isn't just accurate, it is also very fast, with a speed on the order of 1000 basepairs per second.
+This means the machinery could copy the Kandel textbook in around 7 minutes!

 <p align="center">
 <img src="/images/kandel.jpg" style="background:none; border:none; box-shadow:none;" width="400"/>